Average FEMA Payment and How to Make a Claim

 The first step in getting paid is collecting all the necessary documentation needed for your proof of loss.
 Once your proof of loss is signed and provided to the adjuster, they can get started on the claim payment part of the process.
-It may take a while for you to get paid on a FEMA claim, however, you can request an advance or partial payment if needed.
+It may take a while for you to get paid on a FEMA claim, but you can request an advance or partial payment if needed.
 Be sure and ask about this.